microsoft/kafka-connect-cosmosdb/doc/Kafka_Stack_Setup.md

 > [Github Codespaces](https://github.com/features/codespaces) is the easiest way to evaluate the Cosmos DB Kafka Connectors as all of the prerequisites are automatically installed
 >
-> Follow the setup steps in the [developer setup](../DEVELOPER_WALKTHROUGH.MD) to setup Codespaces.
+> Follow the setup steps in the [developer setup](../DEVELOPER_WALKTHROUGH.MD) to setup Codespaces

 ### Initialize repo

-Clone the Kafka Connect Cosmos DB repo.
+Clone the Kafka Connect Cosmos DB repo

 ```bash